rpm-software-management/libcomps/README.md

 (for now).

 ### Documentation
 After build, documentation is in __docs directory__.
-Documentation is builded in html xml and latex format.
+Documentation is built in html xml and latex format.
 Only uncomplete documentation for C library is available at the moment.
 Look at bindings unittest `__test.py__` for python bindings usage.